Get in touch

 You will need to update that document since you will not want the pension company to pay the fund to someone you may have fallen out of love with years before your death.
 This also ensures that the pension company do not detect a conflict between whom you have nominated and whom they think they should pay.
 That document must be updated as your family situation develops and changes.

-For more information on our mediation services or dispute resolution services contact Peter Livingstone on 01935 846235 or email peter.livingstone@battens.co.uk
+For more information on our dispute resolution services contact Peter Livingstone on 01935 846235 or email peter.livingstone@battens.co.uk